-To start off, you’ll need to ask yourself some questions about your projects.
+To start editing 4K video, you’ll first need to ask yourself some questions about your projects.
 What type of footage will you be editing: R3D, CinemaDNG, ProRes, XAVC S, mp4?
 How complex are your projects: single shot, single camera, multi-camera, animation, VFX?
 What are your output formats?
 How long do you have to deliver your edits?
 Finally, are you editing online or offline?

 Offline Editing, Nothing to Do With the Web